segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/kotlin-android-faq.md

 ## Can I use the library with Maven?

-Yes!
+Yes.
 You can use the Segment library with Maven, or any other custom build system because the `core` SDK is simply a JAR.

 ```
     <dependency>